 But the real meat and potatoes, at least to me, is the female Joker.
 What is up with that?
 An interesting twist, indeed.
 To me, the actual canon female Joker is Harley Quinn, who I guess hardily counts due to her being just as sweet as she is evil.
 However she is going through this phase where she is becoming less campy and as seen as a more serious and lethal character.
 This probably stemmed from the video game Batman Arkham Asylum, and the comic-based movie Suicide Squad.
 Not that I would take that movie too seriously (what happened to Harley Quinn’s pants?!) but at least Margot Robbie is in the film, and she is some pretty sweet eye candy to gander at.
 But then again, so is Will Smith, and that makes me a sad panda.

-If you can, Thrillkiller should be read for its unusual style and theme.
+If you can, Thrillkiller should be read (affiliate link) for its unusual style and theme.
 Characters are painted to pop out at you and to be easily remembered.
 So if you dig the Joker being a tranny, give it a look.
 Any thoughts about this graphic novel?
 Comment below.